 I’m one of the fortunate ones.

 Though my divorced parents had no discernible plan to teach my brothers and me to get money-smart (the lack of a consistent approach to anything is an obvious side effect of divorced families), both my dad and mom were pretty frugal.
-That money-smart modeling certainly didn’t hurt.
+And research shows that money-smart modeling is a factor that seems to make a difference*.

 Much has changed.